Why get vaccinated?

-Infants and young children usually need 4 doses of pneumococcal conjugate vaccine, at 2, 4, 6, and 12–15 months of age.
-In some cases, a child might need fewer than 4 doses to complete PCV13 vaccination.
+Infants and young children usually need 4 doses of pneumococcal conjugate vaccine.
+These doses are recommended at 2, 4, 6, and 12–15 months of age.

 Talk with your health care provider

-In some cases, your health care provider may decide to postpone PCV13 vaccination to a future visit.
+In some cases, your health care provider may decide to postpone pneumococcal conjugate vaccination to a future visit.

 People with minor illnesses, such as a cold, may be vaccinated.
-People who are moderately or severely ill should usually wait until they recover before getting PCV13 .
+People who are moderately or severely ill should usually wait until they recover.